American urban history: Colonial era and American Revolution

-Historian Carl Bridenbaugh examined in depth five key cities: Boston (population 16,000 in 1760); Newport, Rhode Island (population 7500); New York City (population 18,000), Philadelphia (population 23,000); and Charles Town (Charleston, South Carolina), (population 8000).
-He argues they grew from small villages to take major leadership roles in promoting trade, land speculation, immigration, and prosperity, and in disseminating the ideas of the Enlightenment, and new methods in medicine and technology.
-They sponsored a consumer taste for English amenities, developed a distinctly American educational system, and began systems for care of people meeting welfare.
+Historian Carl Bridenbaugh examined in depth five key cities: Boston (population 16,000 in 1760); Newport, Rhode Island (population 7,500); New York City (population 18,000), Philadelphia (population 23,000); and Charles Town (Charleston, South Carolina, population 8,000).
+He argues they grew from small villages to take major leadership roles in promoting trade, land speculation, immigration, and prosperity, in disseminating the ideas of the Enlightenment, and new methods in medicine and technology.
+They sponsored a consumer taste for English amenities, developed a distinctly American educational system, and began systems for care of people needing welfare.

 The cities were not remarkable by European standards, but they did display certain distinctly American characteristics, according to Bridenbaugh.
-There was no aristocracy or established church, there was no long tradition of powerful guilds.
+There was no aristocracy or established church; there was no long tradition of powerful guilds.
 The colonial governments were much less powerful and intrusive than corresponding national governments in Europe.
 They experimented with new methods to raise revenue, build infrastructure and to solve urban problems.

 They were more democratic than European cities, in that a large fraction of the men could vote, and class lines were more fluid.
-Contrasted to Europe, printers, especially as newspaper editors, had a much larger role in shaping public opinion, and lawyers moved easily back and forth between politics and their profession.
+Contrasted to Europe, printers (especially as newspaper editors) had a much larger role in shaping public opinion, and lawyers moved easily back and forth between politics and their profession.
 Bridenbaugh argues that by the mid-18th century, the middle-class businessmen, professionals, and skilled artisans dominated the cities.
 He characterizes them as "sensible, shrewd, frugal, ostentatiously moral, generally honest," public spirited, and upwardly mobile, and argues their economic strivings led to "democratic yearnings" for political power.

 Colonial powers established villages of a few hundred population as administrative centers, providing a governmental presence, as well has trading opportunities, and some transportation facilities.
-Representative examples include Spanish towns of Santa Fe, New Mexico, San Antonio, and Los Angeles, French towns of New Orleans and Detroit; Dutch towns of New Amsterdam (New York City), and the Russian town of New Archangel (now Sitka).
-When their territory was absorbed into the United States, these towns expanded their administrative roles.
+Representative examples include Spanish towns of Santa Fe, New Mexico, San Antonio, and Los Angeles; French towns of New Orleans and Detroit; Dutch towns of New Amsterdam (New York City), and the Russian town of New Archangel (now Sitka, Alaska).
+When their territories were absorbed into the United States, these towns expanded their administrative roles.

-Numerous historians have explored the roles of working-class men, including slaves, in the economy of the colonial cities, and in the early Republic.
+Numerous historians have explored the roles of working-class men, including slaves, in the economy of the colonial cities and in the early republic.

-There were few cities in the entire South, and Charleston (Charles Town) and New Orleans were the most important before the Civil War.
-The colony of South Carolina was settled mainly by planters from the overpopulated sugar island colony of Barbados, who brought large numbers of African slaves from that island.
-As Charleston grew as a port for the shipment of rice and later cotton, so did the community's cultural and social opportunities.
+There were few cities in the entire South, and Charles Town and New Orleans were the most important before the Civil War.
+The Province of South Carolina was settled mainly by planters from the overpopulated sugar island colony of Barbados, who brought large numbers of African slaves from that island.
+As Charles Town grew as a port for the shipment of rice and later cotton, so did the community's cultural and social opportunities.
 The city had a large base of elite merchants and rich planters.